Antonio Scotti: Recordings and vocal characteristics

-Scotti can be heard singing snatches of Scarpia's music in part of a clearly exciting performance of Tosca that was recorded live at the Met on faint and crackly Mapleson Cylinders in 1903.
+Scotti can be heard singing snatches of Scarpia's music in part of a clearly exciting performance of Tosca that was recorded live at the Met on faint and mold-damaged Mapleson Cylinders in 1903.
 He is partnered by soprano Emma Eames and tenor Emilio De Marchi, with Luigi Mancinelli conducting.
+On another Mapleson recording, thankfully undamaged, he can be clearly heard leading the entrance of the players in the second act of Pagliacci.

-He also made intermittent visits to commercial recording studios from 1902 until the outbreak of hostilities in Europe in 1914.
-Records which he cut for the British Gramophone and Typewriter Company and the American Victor Talking Machine Company and Columbia Phonograph Company have been reissued on CD, featuring a range of solo arias and some operatic duets and ensembles with Caruso, Marcella Sembrich and Geraldine Farrar and others.
-These records of Scotti's confirm that he was a stylish, well-trained and aristocratic singer.
-His voice was not especially large nor resonant; but it had a steady, smooth tone and was accurate in its execution of difficult vocal ornaments.
+Scotti made several commercial recordings from 1902 until the outbreak of hostilities in Europe in 1914 for the British Gramophone and Typewriter Company, the affiliated American Victor Talking Machine Company and also for the Columbia Phonograph Company.
+Most of these recordings have been reissued on LP and CD, featuring a range of solo arias and some operatic duets and ensembles with Caruso, Marcella Sembrich and Geraldine Farrar and others.
+Scotti's records confirm that he was a stylish, well-trained and aristocratic singer.
+His voice was not especially large nor resonant; but it had a smooth, steady tone and was accurate in its execution of difficult vocal ornaments.

-A striking and extroverted person on stage and off, Scotti was adept at portraying both dramatic and comic characters.
+A strikingly handsome and extroverted personality on stage and off, Scotti was adept at portraying both dramatic and comic characters.